ArtPoon/slides/markdown/mbi3100-trees.md

 * If you want to find an association between some genetic feature and a phenotype (*e.g.*, disease), you have to adjust for "identity by descent".
   * Sequences may have the same mutation because they inherited it from a common ancestor.
   * Failing to account for IBD can result in a high rate of [false positives](https://en.wikipedia.org/wiki/False_positives_and_false_negatives).
-* It is common practice to [stratify human genome data](https://www.sciencedirect.com/science/article/pii/S0140673603125202) by ethnic groups when carrying out a population-level analysis.
+* *e.g.*, It is common practice to [stratify human genome data](https://www.sciencedirect.com/science/article/pii/S0140673603125202) by ethnic groups when carrying out a population-level analysis.

 ---